thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/filter/script.md

-# script

 Executes a user-defined function that returns a boolean value.
 The message is routed via the `True` connection if the function returns `true`, and via the `False` connection if it returns `false`.
 If script execution fails, the message is routed via the `Failure` connection.
 Supports **TBEL** and **JavaScript**.

-## Preconditions

-There are no requirements for the incoming message structure.

 ## Configuration